Kafū, aged forty-one.

 The moon is lovely.

-It must be the full moon of the seventh month in the old calendar.
+It must be the full moon of the seventh month in the lunar calendar.

 September 9th.